kuiperzone/AvantGarde/README.md

 Simply open a *.sln or *.csproj as you would in any IDE.

 By the default, only "*.axaml;*.xaml" and image files are shown in the Project Explorer as these are the primary files you will want to see in Avant Garde.
 The rest of your project source will not be shown, but can be enabled (see "Solution Settings" below).

 Below, Visual Code on Linux with Avant Garde floating in stay-on-top mode to the right.
 Note, here, that the Avant Garde project explorer has been hidden so that only the form preview is shown.
 This minimizes the window footprint.
 The preview will be updated as XAML changes are saved to file from your IDE.

 <img src="Media/Screenshot-ide.png" style="width:50%;max-width:1200px;margin-bottom:2em;"/>

 ### Finding Your Assembly ###
 In order to generate previews, Avant Garde must find your application assembly which must first be built.
-Normally, if your assembly is in the usual place, i.e. under `project/bin/Debug...`, Avant Garde will find it.
+This is usual practice with XAML previewers.
+If your assembly is in the usual place, i.e. under `project/bin/Debug...`, Avant Garde will find it.
 If, however, if you are using variables or a `Directory.Build.props` file to set your output location, you will need to specify this location at the project level (see below).

 ### Solution Settings ###
 Avant Garde keeps state and settings for each solution or project you open.
 Solution and project settings are specific to Avant Garde and, typically, the default values suffice and you will not need to change them.
-Any changes you do make, however, are saved by Avant Garde so that changes persist between application launches.
+Any changes you do make, however, are saved by Avant Garde so that such changes persist between application launches.
 Note that these settings are stored outside of your project as Avant Garde does not write to your project directories.

 With a solution file open, click `Edit`->`Solution` (or the "cog icon" in the toolbar) to view solution level settings.
 As shown below, these apply to your "solution", and all sub-projects contained within it.

 <img src="Media/Screenshot-solution.png" style="width:50%;max-width:500px;margin-bottom:2em;"/>

 For example, setting "Include File Pattern" to "*" will cause **all project files** to be shown in the Explorer.
 Remember, however, that views are read-only and Avant Garde is not intended to be used as a text editor or IDE.

 ### Project Settings ###
 Project settings pertain to each project within a solution.